phalcon-orphanage/docs/ja/reference/tutorial-invo-3.rst

     $this->add($name);

-When saving we'll know whether the data conforms to the business rules and validations implemented in the form ProductsForm (app/forms/ProductsForm.php):
+When saving, we'll know whether the data conforms to the business rules and validations implemented in the form ProductsForm form (app/forms/ProductsForm.php):

 .. code-block:: php